ljw1004/csharpspec/csharp/statements.md

 *  A `try` block followed by a `finally` block.
 *  A `try` block followed by one or more `catch` blocks followed by a `finally` block.

-When a `catch` clause specifies a *class_type*, the type must be `System.Exception`, a type that derives from `System.Exception` or a type parameter type that has `System.Exception` (or a subclass thereof) as its effective base class.
+When a `catch` clause specifies an *exception_specifier*, the type must be `System.Exception`, a type that derives from `System.Exception` or a type parameter type that has `System.Exception` (or a subclass thereof) as its effective base class.

-When a `catch` clause specifies both a *class_type* and an *identifier*, an ***exception variable*** of the given name and type is declared.
-The exception variable corresponds to a local variable with a scope that extends over the `catch` block.
-During execution of the `catch` block, the exception variable represents the exception currently being handled.
+When a `catch` clause specifies both an *exception_specifier* with an *identifier*, an ***exception variable*** of the given name and type is declared.
+The exception variable corresponds to a local variable with a scope that extends over the `catch` clause.
+During execution of the *exception_filter* and *block*, the exception variable represents the exception currently being handled.
 For purposes of definite assignment checking, the exception variable is considered definitely assigned in its entire scope.

-Unless a `catch` clause includes an exception variable name, it is impossible to access the exception object in the `catch` block.
+Unless a `catch` clause includes an exception variable name, it is impossible to access the exception object in the filter and `catch` block.

-A `catch` clause that specifies neither an exception type nor an exception variable name is called a general `catch` clause.
-A `try` statement can only have one general `catch` clause, and if one is present it must be the last `catch` clause.
+A `catch` clause that does not specify an *exception_specifier* is called a general `catch` clause.

 Some programming languages may support exceptions that are not representable as an object derived from `System.Exception`, although such exceptions could never be generated by C# code.
 A general `catch` clause may be used to catch such exceptions.
 Thus, a general `catch` clause is semantically different from one that specifies the type `System.Exception`, in that the former may also catch exceptions from other languages.

 In order to locate a handler for an exception, `catch` clauses are examined in lexical order.
-A compile-time error occurs if a `catch` clause specifies a type that is the same as, or is derived from, a type that was specified in an earlier `catch` clause for the same `try`.
-Without this restriction, it would be possible to write unreachable `catch` clauses.
+If a `catch` clause specifies a type but no exception filter, it is a compile-time error for a later `catch` clause in the same `try` statement to specify a type that is the same as, or is derived from, that type.
+If a `catch` clause specifies no type and no filter, it must be the last `catch` clause for that `try` statement.

 Within a `catch` block, a `throw` statement ([The throw statement](statements.md#the-throw-statement)) with no expression can be used to re-throw the exception that was caught by the `catch` block.
 Assignments to an exception variable do not alter the exception that is re-thrown.